Caio Koch-Weser: Career in the World Bank

 Koch-Weser joined the World Bank in 1973.
-He served as Personal Assistant to the President of the Bank Robert McNamara (1977–1980), Division Chief for China (1980–1986) and Director of Western Africa Department (1986–1990).
+He served as Personal Assistant to the President of the Bank Robert McNamara (1977–1980), Division Chief for China (1980–1986), and Director of Western Africa Department (1986–1990).
 In 1990 he was assigned to the Treasurer's Department, and in 1991 he became Vice President of Middle East and North Africa (MNA).
-He was appointed one of the Managing Directors of the World Bank in 1996.
-During his career in the World Bank, he mostly lived in Washington D.C., but also worked in Asia, Latin America, Eastern Europe, the Middle East and Africa.
+As Vice President of MNA, Koch-Weser was responsible for improving economic relations between the Middle East and North Africa.
+In November 1995, the Middle Eastern markets and income were declining, and Koch-Weser explained this was because the Middle East "squandered their potential during good times and then reaped the whirlwind in bad ones".
+He was also appointed one of the Managing Directors of the World Bank in 1996.
+During his career in the World Bank, he mostly lived in Washington D.C. but also worked in Asia, Latin America, Eastern Europe, the Middle East, and Africa.

 Secretary of State in the Ministry of Finance

 In May 1999 he was appointed Secretary of State in the Federal Ministry of Finance, and as such the administrative head of the Ministry and deputy of the Federal Minister of Finance.
 Despite being appointed to a political position in the SPD government, he is not member of a political party.

 He was nominated by the German government for the post as head of the International Monetary Fund (IMF) in 2000, but because he was rejected by the United States, the German government eventually nominated Horst Köhler, who was elected.
 Horst Köhler, one of Koch-Weser's predecessors as Secretary of State in the Ministry of Finance, would later become President of Germany.